SAP/cloud-identity-developer-guide/docs/Libraries/java/jakarta-ams/jakarta-ams.md

 ````

 ### Memory Usage
-The memory usage of the AMS depends on the number of tenants, users and policy assignments.
-To calculate how much memory you will use approximately, you can use the following formula:
+The memory usage of the AMS client library depends on the number of tenants, users and policy assignments.
+To approximate how much memory it will use, you can use the following formula:
 ````
 memory_usage_in_kb = 0.2 * number_tenants + 0.15 * number_user + 0.07 * number_assignments
 ````